 For the majority of men, suits were the day to day attire.
 Almost always, a suit would be worn with a hat: styles ranged from the fedora to the homburg, to a round bowler.
 In the summer months, the Panama hat was the headwear of choice.

 Before the 1920s, cap toe lace-up boots were worn by working men and gentlemen alike for almost all occasions.
 They were sturdy and comfortable while looking smart enough for formal occasions.

 During the 1920s though, Oxford shoes began supplanting the lace-up boot as the shoe of choice for the contemporary male.
 They were essentially the same as the previous lace-up boots, except they were missing the section around the ankle which made them ‘boots’ rather than ‘shoes’.

-Other shoe designs that became popular in the 20s were the Wingtip Oxfords, two-tone tennis shoes, and slippers.
+Other shoe designs that became popular for 1920s men’s fashion were the Wingtip Oxfords, two-tone tennis shoes, and slippers.

 The suit was the essential element of the 1920s man’s wardrobe.
 Unless you were a blue-collar worker, sportsman, or teenaged, suits were the go-to look for all occasions.

 In the main, suits were made with thick wool, wool tweed, mohair, wool flannel, or corduroy.
 These materials meant that the suits were somewhat heavier than today’s suits, but lighter than those that came before them.

 When it came to jackets, they were double or single-breasted with 3 to 4 buttons.
 1920s men’s fashion suits were characterized by high lapels, something very unique to this era.
 With all the buttons done up, the jackets would completely cover vests, showing just the collar and necktie.